Northern Goshawk (Accipiter gentilis)

-(wingspan: 38’’-45’’) Northern Goshawks have a dark blue-gray back and crown with a light grey eyebrow.
-Their chest and legs are light gray with dark speckles.
-The juveniles are brown on their backs and top of wings with a buffy color underneath streaked with dark brown.
-The tail is barred with a white tip.
+Northern Goshawks are the largest of the accipiters in Colorado.
+They have a dark bluish gray back and crown with a light grey eyebrow.
+Their chest is light gray with dark speckles.
+Juveniles have brown feathers on their back and wings with a buffy-colored chest streaked with dark brown.
+Juveniles lack the orange-red eyes of adults.
+Tails are long and barred with a white tip.

-Breeding pairs will nest in the same territory year after year but will rotate nest sites.
-The female will lay one to four eggs per brood.
-The young Goshawks will fledge the nest after four to five weeks.
+Breeding pairs will nest in the same territory each year but they will rotate nest sites.
+One to four eggs are laid per brood, and young fledge four to five weeks after hatching.